lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/containers.md

 !!! hint

-    As opposed to bootstrapping a container, importing from Docker does **not require root privileges** and therefore works on Taurus directly.
+    As opposed to bootstrapping a container, importing from Docker does **not require root privileges** and therefore works on ZIH systems directly.

 You can import an image directly from the Docker repository (Docker Hub):